marvk/jackson-module-kotlin-value-class-bug-mcve/README.md

     at net.marvk.MainKt.main(Main.kt:20)
     at net.marvk.MainKt.main(Main.kt)

+This issue does not exist for data classes or if column reordering is disabled.

 |                           | `data class` | `value class` |
 |---------------------------|--------------|---------------|
 | Column Reordering `false` | ✔            | ✔             |